 How can I check the automation runs successfully?

-There should be automatically assigned in the task sidebar view approval task with the exact same properties as the ones you have chosen under the configuration of your automation.
+There should be automatically assigned in the task sidebar view approval task with the same properties as the ones you have chosen under the configuration of your automation.

-Note: you can only mark a task as completed if you are assigned to it.
+❗️Important: you can only mark a task as completed if you are assigned to it.

-As usual, you will also be able to see that there has been a new pending task in the documents view when locating the signed contract created from the template chosen for the automation flow:
+- As usual, you will also be able to see that there has been a new pending task in the documents view when locating the signed contract created from the template chosen for the automation flow:

-Now that you have tested the automation workflow, you are ready to start using it actively and save time by assigning the approval tasks to the relevant individuals.
+Now that you have tested the automation workflow, you can use it actively and save time by assigning the approval tasks to the relevant individuals.

-If you still need additional information or assistance, reach out to us at any time via our Online Support Chat or by sending us an email.
+If you still need additional information or assistance, contact us anytime by contacting our Support Team.